-In January 2016, the IASB published IFRS 16 which is effective January 1, 2019.
+In January 2016, the IASB published IFRS 16, which is effective January 1, 2019.
 The new standard requires the capitalization of all leases by recognizing the present value of the lease payments and showing them as lease assets, and recognizing a financial liability representing an obligation to make future lease payments.
-The Company has evaluated the impact of IFRS 16 on its Consolidated Financial Statements and based on its workings, the impact will be minimal.
+The Company has evaluated the impact of IFRS 16 on its Consolidated Financial Statements, and the impact will be minimal.